Estimated reading time: 2 minutes

 A Bid Bond protects the project owner during the tender stage.
 Contractors submit this bond with their bid to show commitment.
 It guarantees that the contractor will sign the contract if selected.
 The bond also ensures the contractor provides the required performance security after award.

-Purpose and Function
+Purpose and Function of a Bid Bond

-A Bid Bond discourages careless or speculative bidding.
+A Bond discourages careless or speculative bidding.
 It assures the owner that only serious bidders join the process.
 If the winning bidder refuses to sign, the bond compensates the owner for losses.
 This includes covering the difference between the winning bid and the next lowest bid.
 The bond strengthens trust and promotes fair competition in procurement.

-Key Provisions
+Provisions

 The Bid Bond specifies the penal sum, usually expressed as a percentage of the bid value.
 It names the contractor as principal, the project owner as obligee, and a bank or surety as guarantor.
 The bond states the validity period, often matching the bid’s acceptance window.
 It sets out conditions that trigger liability, such as refusal to sign or failure to provide guarantees.
-The obligee can then claim payment without lengthy dispute.
+The obligee can then claim payment without a lengthy dispute.

 Practical Considerations